fiaisis/frontend/README.md

 The FIA frontend uses [Cypress](https://www.cypress.io/) for end-to-end and component testing.
 These tests run in a [workflow](.github/workflows/cypress_tests.yml) whenever a commit is pushed or a pull request is merged.
 Tests can also be run locally.

 For writing your own tests, follow the guide [here](https://docs.cypress.io/guides/end-to-end-testing/writing-your-first-end-to-end-test).
-Alternatively, replicate the methods used in pre-existing `.cy.tsx` files, like the [homepage](cypress/component/Homepage.cy.tsx).
+Component examples live in [`cypress/component`](cypress/component), and e2e examples live in [`cypress/e2e`](cypress/e2e).

+The e2e tests are written to work in plugin-style routing (`/fia/...`) and stub API responses with `cy.intercept(...)` so they do not require live SciGateway-backed authentication data.

 ## Additional scripts